Zhongyun-Huang/Insight_project/README.md

 # Insight_project

+## Trust Your Gut: A Tool to Predict Patients’ Risk of Colorectal Cancer Based on Gut Microbe Sequencing
   Zhongyun (Julie) did this Insight Project when she was a Insight Health Data Science fellow at Boston in the spring of 2017.

   [Webapp for this project](http://havesomeguts.faith/ "Trust Your Gut")